 The Max Planck Society supports outstanding young scientists and researchers, who complete formative years of their careers as student assistants, PhD students, postdocs, or research group leaders at Max Planck Institutes, and who benefit from the knowledge of their internationally networked research mentors.

-More than 22,000 people (scholarship holders and staff) are employed at the MPG.
-The MPG headquarters is located in Munich.
+24,000 people (researchers, doctoral students, graduates, scholarship holders, visiting researchers and staff) are employed at the Max Planck Society.
+The MPG’s headquarters are located in Munich.

 Max Planck Institutes frequently build international networks to create the critical mass for specific research topics.
-The fact that MPG researchers are highly sought-after and appreciated as esteemed research partners worldwide is evidenced by the fact that there were approx. 6,000 international visiting and junior researchers at Max Planck Institutes and over 4,500 ongoing international research projects with more than 5,400 partners in over 120 countries around the world in 2015.
+MPG researchers are highly sought-after and appreciated as esteemed research partners worldwide.
+This is evidenced by the fact that around 16,500 junior and visiting researchers worked at the Max Planck Society on fixed-term contracts of varying lengths during the course of 2019.
+Additionally, Max Planck Institutes were involved in roughly 3,000 international research projects with more than 6,000 partners in over 120 countries around the world.

-As a research partner, the MPG collaborates with numerous institutes and multinational research facilities outside Germany.
+As a research partner, the Max Planck Society collaborates with numerous institutes and multinational research facilities outside Germany.

-The MPG budget amounts to approx. 2.1 billion euros (2015).
-The MPG is primarily financed out of public funds from the Federal Government and the states (Länder).
+The budget amounts to approx. 2.4 billion euros (2019).
+The Max Planck Society is primarily financed by public funds from the Federal Government and the states (Länder).
 It also receives third-party project funding from public and private bodies as well as the European Union.